Independent Jewish Voices Canada: Criticism of the Canadian Jewish Congress

 IJV has been highly critical of the Canadian Jewish Congress (CJC), now reorganized as the Centre for Israel and Jewish Affairs (CIJA).
 In an interview with the Kelowna Daily Courier, Sid Shniad of IJV accused the CJC of "playing the anti-Semitic card ... because they don't have a lot else.
 They want to intimidate; they want to shut (the debate) down.
 They want people to avert their eyes when it comes to the ongoing crisis there to allow them to do what they have been doing."
 He further added that the CJC is "playing a losing game.
 They're placing themselves on the wrong side of the issue of free speech.
 It can't be won.
 You don't win people's hearts and minds by telling them to shut up and go away."
 He also stated that it was "outrageous" that Bernie Farber, CEO of the CJC, attended a conference of the United Church of Canada (UCC) "to try to shut down this debate".

 Conversely, the Canadian Jewish Congress has often criticized IJV.
 Bernie Farber, chief executive of the CJC, stated that "no one ever says Israel is perfect" and predicted the fledgling group will have trouble finding support.
 Farber stated that the alliance "will remain a rump on the edge of Jewish society."
 In January 2010, Farber described IJV as a "fringe group" that spews "vile, anti-Zionist" rhetoric.

 Criticism of Canadian government

 In 2010, Canada's bid for a seat on the UN Security Council failed and Prime Minister Stephen Harper blamed it on "a rising tide of antisemitism".
-Diana Ralph of IJV denied that the criticism of Israeli policies was anti-Semitic and stated, "We believe that it is legitimate and ethically necessary for Canadians of conscience to criticize Israeli human rights abuses and to support non-violent remedies."
-In response, Melanie Phillips, writing in The Spectator, described Independent Jewish Voices as "...those obnoxious Finklers ... part of that broader coalition of hatred which should surely be called Jews for Injustice Against Jews".
+Diana Ralph of IJV denied that the criticism of Israeli policies was antisemitic and stated, "We believe that it is legitimate and ethically necessary for Canadians of conscience to criticize Israeli human rights abuses and to support non-violent remedies."
+In response, Melanie Phillips, writing in The Spectator, described Independent Jewish Voices as "those obnoxious Finklers... part of that broader coalition of hatred which should surely be called Jews for Injustice Against Jews".

 IJV opposed the appointment of Vivian Bercovici as Canadian ambassador to Israel in 2014, calling her an "apologist for Israel's crimes".